 - What will determine when we get there?
 Institutional leaders and stakeholders need to create a quantifiable feedback system that measures the institution’s progress toward achieving its ideal future state.

 - Where are we now?
-Determining the current status involves assessing the institution’s situation based on the institution’s strengths and weaknesses, and the external opportunities and threats that presently are being faced.
+Determining the current status involves assessing the institution’s situation based on the institution’s strengths and weaknesses and the external opportunities and threats that are presently being faced.

 - How do we get there?
 Institutional leaders and stakeholders need to identify how to close the gap between the current and the ideal situation in a holistic and ongoing way.

 - What environmental factors will or may change in our future?
-This question involves analyzing the factors that potentially will impact the institution’s operating environment and potential risk/disruption factors (both good and bad), and then building a strategic plan that considers these factors.
+This question involves analyzing the factors that will potentially impact the institution’s operating environment and potential risk/disruption factors (both good and bad) and then building a strategic plan that considers these factors.
 This also can form the basis for an enterprise risk management system that will mitigate these potential challenges.